pgtipping/Synthalyst/memory-bank/activeContext.md

    - Removed unnecessary debug code in Header.tsx that was logging session state
    - This resolves the "ChunkLoadError: Loading chunk X failed" error that was occurring during navigation
    - Location: `nextjs-app/src/components/ClientLayout.tsx`, `nextjs-app/src/components/Header.tsx`

+5. ✅ FIXED: Type error in regenerate-section route (2024-03-07):

+   - Fixed a type error in the regenerate-section route that was causing Vercel deployment failures
+   - Updated the POST function's second parameter from `context: { params: { id: string } }` to `{ params }: { params: { id: string } }`
+   - Added a null check for the LLM response content to prevent potential null reference errors
+   - This resolves the error: "Type '{ params: { id: string; }; }' is not a valid type for the function's second argument"
+   - Location: `nextjs-app/src/app/api/training-plan/[id]/regenerate-section/route.ts`